Liquidity Trap

 Historical Case Study: Japan's Lost Decade

-The most famous modern example of a liquidity trap.
+The most famous modern example of a liquidity trap occurred in Japan following the bursting of their massive asset bubble in 1991.

 Escaping the Trap: Policy Options

-When interest rates fail, policymakers turn to other tools:
+When traditional interest rate cuts fail, policymakers turn to "Unconventional" tools to restart the economy:

-- **Helicopter Money:** A theoretical mix of fiscal and monetary policy where the central bank prints money and gives it directly to citizens (essentially a permanent fiscal transfer funded by money creation).
+- Helicopter Money: A theoretical last resort where the central bank prints money and gives it directly to citizens to ensure it is spent in the real economy.

 Fiscal vs. Monetary Policy in a Trap